CiscoDevNet/sdwan-devops/docs/virl-hq2.md

     ```
 >Note: You do not need to supply this info if you are not going to deploy edges.

-1. Set the version of IOS-XE to use for edge devices.
-Set this to the ID of the image you want to use in CML.
+1. Set the cloud-init format as needed.  `v2` for later versions of vmanage and `v1` for earlier versions.
     ```
-    export CEDGE_IMAGE=cEdge-17.3.8
+    export CLOUDINIT_TYPE=v2
     ```

 1. And finally, set the version of control plane to use.
     ```
-    export VIPTELA_VERSION=19.2.1
+    export VIPTELA_VERSION=20.9.3
     ```

->Note: This value gets appended to the image name (e.g. viptela-manage, viptela-smart, etc.) so make sure these names line up with the image definitions you have in CML.
+>Note: This value gets used to determine which version of device and feature templates to import into vManage.

 ## Run the playbooks